A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design

+where the details lie in the methodologies to approximate $\mathcal{K}$ (see appendix~\ref{sec:related-works} for more). {While it is, in principle, clear how to construct the Krylov basis, the hope of NOVQEs and related methods is to find better effective bases to describe the problem at hand.
+Here, most methods so far resort to generic circuit designs from unitary coupled-cluster~\cite{anand2022quantum} preventing a deeper insight, that more interpretable methods can potentially offer. }\\

-An integral part of science is the formulation of interpretable concepts capable to capture the essential aspects of complex processes.
-Recent examples of such endeavors are for example graph based representations of quantum states, either through interpretable quantum circuit design~\cite{kottmann2022molecular} or in the context of quantum optical setups~\cite{krenn2021conceptual,kottmann2021quantum,ruiz2022digital,arlt2022digital}, and concepts in quantum machine learning~\cite{schuld2021effect,anand2022information, heese2023explainable, casas2023multi}.
+Recent examples of such endeavors are for example graph based representations of quantum states, either through interpretable quantum circuit design~\cite{kottmann2022molecular} or in the context of quantum optical setups~\cite{krenn2021conceptual,kottmann2021quantum,ruiz2022digital,arlt2022digital}, and concepts in quantum machine learning~\cite{schuld2021effect,anand2022information, heese2023explainable, casas2023multidimensionala}.
 Such techniques are not only useful for more effective computational protocols, but their true strength lies in their interpretability allowing for the extraction of principles and insights from small numerical computations that can be leveraged to tackle larger computational tasks more effectively. \\

-In this work, we use the interpretable circuit design of Ref.~\cite{kottmann2022molecular} in order to determine compact effective bases suitable to capture the essential physics of a fermionic ground state.
+In this work, we use the interpretable circuit design of Ref.~\citenum{kottmann2022molecular} in order to determine compact effective bases suitable to capture the essential physics of a fermionic ground state.
 We show how this can be leveraged to gain insight from numerical results leading to explainable concepts of the missing effects for a full description of the ground state of interest.
 This, for example, gives an intuitive explanation of why energy based pre-optimization in the style of Eq.~\ref{eq:novqe} often fails which is illustrated with a detailed example.\\